To educate, inspire and create opportunities to experience the life-changing power of music

 We believe strongly in the power of music to transform lives, and so we dedicate ourselves to the task of working in partnership with schools, service providers, and performance venues to show people how to mange their emotions and express themselves through song.

 Music can be a refuge and a source of healing.
 It can help them learn about their inner world and the human condition.
-It’s something we can do, right now, to help people learn to help themselves.
-Our Songwriting programs have been a success for 7 years and counting.
+Our Songwriting programs have been a success since 2011.

 Opportunities for Artists